COVID-19: 75% Emergency Wage Subsidy

-- If a group of specified entities normally prepare consolidated financial statements, each member of the group can establish its eligible income separately but each member of the group must establish its eligible income on this basis.
+- If a group of specified entities normally prepares consolidated financial statements, each member of the group may determine its eligible revenue separately to the extent that each member of the group determines its eligible revenue on that basis.

-- If a specific entity and each member of an affiliated group of specific entities of which it is a member, makes a joint election to this effect, the group’s eligible income established on a consolidated basis in accordance with applicable accounting practices, is used by each member of the group.
+- If a specified entity and each member of an affiliated group of specified entities to which it belongs make a joint election to this effect, the qualifying income of the group, determined on a consolidated basis in accordance with applicable accounting practices, is used by each member of the group.

 - Special rules are also provided for joint ventures.

 - If all or substantially all of an entity’s qualifying income, i.e., 90% or more, for a qualifying period is derived from one or more specified persons or partnerships with which it does not deal at arm’s length, and if each of those persons or partnerships makes a joint election, additional rules will apply in computing the income.
 Further details will be provided in this regard.

 - For registered charities, qualifying income includes income from a related business activity, gifts, and amounts received in the ordinary course of business.

 - For NPOs, qualifying revenue includes membership fees (registration or other fees) and other amounts received in the ordinary course of business.

 - registered charities and NPOs may also elect to exclude government funding from their eligible revenue for the purposes of calculating the subsidy.

 The following is a summary table for periods 1 to 4:

 Period 5 to 9 (July 5 to November 21, 2020)